 A crunchy colorful cabbage salad that is healthy, tasty, and super easy to make.
 This Indian salad has an earthy tempering of mustard seeds and turmeric over finely chopped cabbage and a mix of crisp veggies finished with a squeeze of fresh lemon juice.

-The best part of this dish is the tadka or "tempering" that takes less than 5 minutes to make.
-You heat up the oil until it's shimmering and then add the mustard seeds.
+The best part of this dish is the tadka or "tempering" which takes less than 5 minutes to make.
+Heat up the oil until it's shimmering and add the mustard seeds.
 As they start popping, add hing or asafetida, turmeric, and red chili powder.
 That's all!
 Pour this aromatic tadka on the cabbage slaw that elevates the flavors of each vegetable in the salad.

 Serving

 Serve as a side dish with your favorite Indian meal.
-Or get creative and serve as a side salad with soup or sandwich or pair it with your favorite grilled meats or veggies.
+Or get creative and serve it as a spicy slaw with Masala Chicken Burgers, Pulled Butter Chicken, Tandoori Chicken, Hariyali Salmon, Chicken Tikka Kebab, or Tandoori Salmon.
 This low-calorie vegan salad will complement any meal.

-We love to incorporate cabbage in our everyday meals.
-It's an inexpensive vegetable that is packed with nutrition and has a long shelf life.
+We love to incorporate cabbage into our everyday meals.
+It is an inexpensive vegetable that is packed with nutrition, has a long shelf life, and can be enjoyed raw or cooked.
 Here are some of our favorite Indian cabbage recipes:

-- Cabbage Rice - A popular one pot meal on the blog, this recipe uses lot of cabbage that simply melds along with the rice
+- Cabbage Rice - A popular one-pot meal on the blog, this recipe uses a lot of cabbage that simply melds along with the rice

 - Gobi Paratha - Red Cabbage Parathas

-- Lemon Coriander Soup - Chicken cilantro soup with ginger and jalapeños with an added crunch and nutrients from cabbage that is added just before serving
+- Lemon Coriander Soup - Spicy Chicken soup with ginger and jalapeños with added crunch and nutrients from thinly sliced cabbage for

 Indian Cabbage Salad